tdooms/pixelguesser/readme.md

 When deleting a quiz, it redirects to the overview.
-Sometimes the quiz is not yet deleted before the page is fetched resulting in wrong info shown.
+Sometimes the quiz is not yet deleted before the page is fetched resulting in wrong info being shown.